Developer3027/50projects/README.md

 #### Focus
 In this project we set a image to full screen in a section.
 We set a number in the center of that image.
 We then use javascript to blur the image and bring it into focus while a count down runs and fades out.
 The image goes from blur to focus in the same time that the count down goes from 0 to 100.

+#### Scroll Animation
+This project brings in content blocks from the left or right while scrolling.
+As you scroll down the content blocks will be brought in as room becomes available.
+On scrolling up the blocks will be removed.